brycepj/devbryce-jekyll/about/index.md

  I also spend a good deal of time daydreaming of selling everything I own and moving to a farm to live completely off the grid forever.

-Enough rambling.
-This blog is nothing too serious.
+As for this blog: nothing too serious.
 It's where I share what I'm learning and host side projects.
 If you want to get a hold of me, I'm on [twitter](http://twitter.com/_brycepj), [linkedIn](http://www.linkedin.com/in/brycepj/), and [email](mailto:brycepj@gmail.com).

 ## projects